Imperial SaGa: Imperial SaGa

 The original scenario was written by Moku Tochibori, who had previously worked on Emperors SaGa, in addition to game titles including Metal Gear Acid and Final Fantasy Type-0.
 Tochibori was helped in writing the scenario by Benny Matsuyama, who had created supplementary material related to Square Enix's games for publisher Studio BentStuff.
 Matsuyama continued to contribute to later scenarios.
-Commenting on his work, Matsuyama said that the characters' set personas made the scenarios easy to write.
+Commenting on his work, Matsuyama said that the characters' set personalities made the scenarios easy to write.
 The scenario was generally supervised by Kawazu.
 The succession of rulers which played a part in the narrative was directly inspired by Romancing SaGa 2.
 During his work on the game, Tochibori's writing ended up influencing a quest for Emperors SaGa based on Romancing SaGa 2 after his scenario impressed Kawazu.
 The dark tone was intended to reflect both Romancing SaGa and SaGa Frontier.

 The promotional and original character artwork was created by series artist Tomomi Kobayashi, who was brought in to appeal to long-time fans of the SaGa series.
 Other new characters and redesigns of earlier protagonists being handled by Kurahana Chinatsu, noted for her work on Uta no Prince-sama.
 Chinatsu was brought on board the project to bring in players new to the series.
 Despite the contrasting styles of Kobayashi and Chinatsu, Hirono did not want to force Chinatsu to mimic the older art style, and Kawazu was pleased that her designs remained original while fitting into the SaGa series.
 The character sprites were created using a modern form of the "dot graphic" pixel art used in early SaGa titles.

 Imperial SaGa was first announced during a special livestream alongside SaGa: Scarlet Grace; the two games were announced as part of the series' 25th anniversary celebrations.
 Pre-registration for the game opened in May 2015, offering rewards of characters themed after Romancing SaGa 2.
 The game released on multiple browser platforms on June 18, 2015, with later versions launching for new browser servers in 2016.
-Following its initial release, general feedback was positive, with future updates addressing complaints about LP recovery rates.
+Following its initial release, the developers focused on addressing player feedback regarding the game's balance and difficulty, and added additional story routes to the campaign.
 Later updates also added new difficulty settings and gameplay adjustments, and an official guidebook was released on December 17, 2017.

-Square announced that it would end support for Imperial Saga in December 2019 due to waning support for Adobe Flash.
+Square announced that it would end support for Imperial Saga on December 26, 2019 due to waning support for Adobe Flash.
+It was explained by the team that supporting game would become difficult beyond 2020.